-Brought on in 2014 to build Co-Works from the ground up, David serves as Director and leads the development of cross-departmental courses and interdisciplinary resources for making research at RISD.
+Brought on in 2014 to build RISD Co-Works Research Lab from the ground up, David Kim leads the development of interdisciplinary courses, cross-departmental initiatives, and resources for making research as Director.

-David’s eclectic professional and pedagogical background supports an art practice devoted to cultivating biological, digital, and social systems as vehicles for personal catharsis, intersectional discourse, and social justice community organizing.
-A member of the art collective Biome Arts, David’s work and collaborations have been featured in Wired, Smithsonian, The Boston Globe, The New York Times, and Art in America.
-As an extension of his art practice, David has also been a curator for interdisciplinary and social justice aligned exhibitions at Brown University and the Los Angeles Museum of Tolerance; most recently, he has co-curated Biodesign: From Inspiration to Integration exhibited at RISD and ReShape: Mutating Systems, Bodies & Perspectives at MU Gallery in Eindhoven.
+As a queer, first-generation, Korean-American artist, scientist, and educator, David is invested in cultivating biological, digital, and social systems as vehicles for catharsis, intersectional discourse, and social justice organizing.
+A member of Biome Arts, his work and collaborations have been featured in Wired, Smithsonian, Boston Globe, New York Times, Art in America, and the Venice Biennale.
+Parallel to his practice, he has curated interdisciplinary and social justice aligned exhibitions at RISD, Brown University, Los Angeles Museum of Tolerance, and MU Gallery in Eindhoven.